-#1 Updated by Chris Jones over 7 years ago
+#1 Updated by Chris Jones almost 8 years ago

 Creation of SystemMetadata when no SystemMetadata is provided (i.e. any object creation not through the DataONE API) is currently being done in two separate classes: MetacatHandler (on insert and update events) and MetacatPopulator (Ben updated this to work manually for the 0.6.4 API, Robert recently migrated it to the 1.0.0 API).

 A class similar to MetacatPopulator should be created that refactors the functionality and those two classes should then call the class with the common code.

 #2 Updated by ben leinfelder over 7 years ago

 Using the Foresite library in Metacat to build the ORE maps fails because of jar dependencies.
 The dependencies are as follows:

 ORE generation fails because Jena is expecting Xerces v2.7 (and works with v2.6) but Metacat was recently upgraded to use v2.11.